 6. A scoping literature review, examining the most effective strategies for improving the quality of care delivered in long term care settings.
 This project is funded by the East Midlands Collaboration for Leadership in Applied Health Research and Care (£31k, principal investigator).

 7. Developing an International Collaborative Network to Study LOng Term Care InstitUtionS in Brazil; The LOTUS Project.
 This project is funded by The Academy of Medical Sciences, Global Challenges Research Fund (£25k, co-applicant), and is a collaboration between Brazil, UK, The Netherlands, and Austria.

-Reena is also developing research to address health and social care workforce issues in care homes.
-Please feel free to contact her if you would like to enquire about her work.
+I am also developing research to address health and social care workforce issues in care homes.
+Please feel free to contact me if you would like to enquire about my work.